About This Program

 The in-person training is typically 1.5 days.
 Online training is also available.

 There are pre-implementation materials to measure organizational or provider readiness for Bounce Back as listed below:

 Several resources are available for preparing a school for Bounce Back including a short video for educators, a slide deck explaining the impact of trauma on learning, and a trauma toolkit for educators.
 All can be downloaded by registrants at www.bouncebackprogram.org

 There is formal support available for implementation of Bounce Back as listed below:

-Consultation from Bounce Back Faculty is available to all sites whether they’ve been trained in-person or online.
+Consultation from Bounce Back Faculty is available to all sites whether they have been trained in-person or online.
 Bounce Back faculty work with sites to tailor ongoing supervision and implementation support to meet the specific needs of sites.